-Louis de Bernières is the bestselling author of Captain Corelli’s Mandolin, which won the Commonwealth Writers’ Prize, Best Book in 1995.
-His most recent books are The Dust That Falls From Dreams, Birds Without Wings and A Partisan’s Daughter, a collection of stories, Notwithstanding, and two collections of poetry, Imagining Alexandria and Of Love and Desire.
+Louis de Bernières (Author) Louis de Bernières is the bestselling author of Captain Corelli’s Mandolin, which won the Commonwealth Writers’ Prize, Best Book in 1995.
+His most recent books are So Much Life Left Over and The Dust That Falls From Dreams, the short story collection Labels and the poetry collection The Cat in the Treble Clef.

 Ian Sample is an award-winning science correspondent at the Guardian newspaper.
 He was named investigative journalist of the year in 2005 by the Association of British Science Writers and was previously a feature writer for New Scientist.
 He holds a PhD in biomedical science from Queen Mary, University of London.
 Born in Oxfordshire, he now lives in London.

 Fiona Sampson is a poet, who has been shortlisted twice for the T.S.
 Eliot Prize and Forward Prizes.
 She has received a Cholmondeley Award, the Newdigate Prize, the Zlaten Prsten (Macedonia), Writer’s Awards from the Arts Councils of England and of Wales, and from the Society of Authors, and is a Fellow and Council Member of the Royal Society of Literature.
 She works as a critic and editor, and contributes regularly to the Guardian, Irish Times, Sunday Times, Independent and the Times Literary Supplement.
 In 2017 she was awarded an MBE for services to Literature and the Literary Community.